sukrumerey/OpenPNM-Examples/IO_and_Visualization/mat_load.rst

 |                | int        | of throats in network.           |
 +----------------+------------+----------------------------------+

 The `type` variables are integers between 0 and 6.
-All internal pores, inlcuding "surface" pores, should have the value 0.
+All internal pores, including "surface" pores, should have the value 0.
 The rest should be labelled as follows: 1-top, 2-left, 3-front, 4-back, 5-right, 6-bottom.

 Importing a network with boundaries can be done as follows:

 .. code-block:: python

-    >>> pn = OpenPNM.Network.MatFile(name='mat_net',
+    >>> pn = OpenPNM.Network.MatFile(filename=fname,
-    ...                              filename=fname,
     ...                              xtra_pore_data='type',
     ...                              xtra_throat_data='type')